 The designation of West Virginia's official state fish began with a survey, conducted in 1954 and 1955, by the West Virginia Department of Natural Resources.
 The survey sought preferences from West Virginia students, teachers, and sportsmen for an animal and a fish that would best represent the state.

-In that survey, the brook trout was most preferred.
+In that survey, the brook trout was favored to be the state fish.

 As a result of this survey, the Department of Natural Resources declared the brook trout the state fish of West Virginia. *

-In 1973, Delegate Jackie Withrow of Raleigh introduced House Concurrent Resolution No. 6 proposing official recognition of the brook trout as the state fish.
+In 1973, Delegate Jackie Withrow of Raleigh introduced House Concurrent Resolution No. 6 proposing official recognition of the brook trout as the state fish and the black bear as the state animal.

-On February 27, 1973, the West Virginia House of Representatives voted in favor of House Concurrent Resolution No. 6 and passed it on to the Senate for their consideration.
+On February 27, 1973, the West Virginia House of Delegates voted in favor of House Concurrent Resolution No. 6 and passed it on to the Senate for their consideration.

-On March 23, 1973, the Senate also voted in favor of the brook trout as a fitting representative of the state and Salvelinus fontinalis became the official fish of the State of West Virginia.
+On March 23, 1973, the Senate also voted in favor of the brook trout as a fitting representative of the state and Salvelinus fontinalis became the official fish and the black bear became the official animal of the State of West Virginia.

 The brook trout was adopted by House Concurrent Resolution No. 6.
 Because it was adopted by Concurrent Resolution, the brook trout is not listed in the West Virginia Code.